Philinopsis speciosa Pease, 1860

 in pairs suggesting that both animals in a mating pair may lay before

-Big Island, Maui and Oahu: widely distributed in the Indo-Pacific; also in the Eastern Pacific.
+Big Island, Maui, Oahu and Kauai: widely distributed in the Indo-Pacific; also in the Eastern Pacific.

 as the "blue headshield slug" in Hoover, 1998 and the